Thumbnail

 Healing and Troubleshooting

-If you have a hill with an exposed hood, you may find healing more challenging, and the first week or so a little more sensitive.
-Wearing the smallest jewelry that is safe will help minimize any discomfort.
-If your initial jewelry is still uncomfortable or irritating after the early accommodation period, its size or style will need to be changed by a professional as soon as possible.
+If you have a hill with an exposed hood, you may find healing more challeng- ing, and the first week or so it might be a little more sensitive.
+Wearing the smallest jewelry that is safe will help to minimize irritation.
+If your initial jewelry is still uncomfortable or troublesome after the early accommodation period, its size or style will need to be changed by a professional as soon as possible.

-A traditionally placed VCH piercing does not pierce near any major nerves, so there is no basis for a loss of sensation under ordinary circumstances.
+A properly positioned VCH does not pierce through any significant nerves, so there is no basis for a loss of sensation.

-Engaging in physical activities after getting a VCH piercing is fine, though a break from bicycling or horseback riding is surely advisable.
-With the exception of these activities, you will probably find that your new piercing doesn’t cause any discomfort while exercising; in fact, you may not even notice it.
+Engaging in physical activities after getting a VCH piercing is fine; just listen to your body.
+Take a break from bicycling or horseback riding for a few weeks.
+With the exception of these activities, you will probably find that your new piercing doesn’t cause discomfort while exercising; in fact, you may not even notice it.
 Then again, it may inspire you to work out.
-More than a few women have discovered that the stair-stepper or other gym equipment holds new interest for them after genital piercing!
+More than a few piercees have discovered that the stair-stepper or other gym equipment holds new interest for them after getting a genital piercing!

-For women who have little space for jewelry and pressure from a large or heavy pubic mound, a VERY simple resolution is a medical-grade silicone disc worn continuously beneath the top ball or gem.
-This acts like a small gasket, protects the tissue, and prevents embedding.
+For those who have little space for jewelry and pressure from a large or heavy pubic mound, a VERY simple resolution is a medical-grade silicone disc worn continuously beneath the top ball or gem.
+This acts like a small washer, protects the tissue, and prevents embedding.

 NoPull Piercing Discs can be very helpful with excess scar tissue formation when worn against the bump